iltranqui/iltranqui.github.io/_posts/2024-06-23-beginning.markdown

 ---
 layout: post
 comments: true
-#title:  "Reproducing and Improving LeCun et al. 1989 ConvNet"
-title: "Enter in a Brave New Wrold"
+title: "Enter in a Brave New World"
 excerpt: "To my knowledge, Not many people know how this works, and neither do I. I am just happy that it works"
 date:   2024-06-23 09:00:00
-#mathjax: false
 ---

-### Headinh here
+### Heading here

 <style>
 .post-header h1 {